EvidenceBackedPoliticalBeliefs/UnitedKingdom/ShouldWeTryToChemicalReverseHomosexuality.md

 ### Subjective harm
 We have no choice over the location we are born in.
 The culture you are raised in is a key driving force to your own sense of self, group, and place in the world.
 You as the individual have no control over what the norms are for the majority.
 An autistic individual cannot shape an overstimulating world into their own personal quiet place.
 Just as a gay person is unable to change the morals basis and values of the majority of their neighbours.

 With this in mind, it's clear that being attracted to the same sex can cause a great deal of internal, subjective, distress in an individual.
 We can easily conceive of a person for which this distress harms them to a far more substantial degree than many recognised mental disorders.
-It's plain to see that someone, given the choice, might choose to be have Autism Spectrum Disorder over same-sex attraction.
+It's plain to see that someone, given the choice, might choose to have Autism Spectrum Disorder over same-sex attraction.

 ### Medication
 You might think that this entire discussion is a moot point because we have no medical or psychological intervention that could possibly change someone's sexual preferences.
 But this raises and important question, why do we believe it is medically impossible to change a person's sexual preference?
 It has long been considered immoral to carry out experiments in changing orientation.
 No significant scientific research has been carried out since the 1970s.
 This has the makings of a self-fulfilling prophecy.

 It seems apparent that childhood plays a key role in the formation of sexual preferences.
 In order to make a serious effort in this area of study we would likely have to experiment on children.
 This violates one of our highest moral values, the value of personal autonomy discussed above.
-As a child cannot consent to voluntary experimentation such an effort would necessarily be immoral by that standard. *(this is a complex topic, I will leave it here for now)*
+As a child cannot consent to voluntary experimentation, such an effort would necessarily be immoral by that standard. *(this is a complex topic, I will leave it here for now)*

 For the purposes of the argument, we will assume that a treatment exists, that could change a person's sexual preference.

 ### Logical conclusion
 While it may sound on the face of it immoral to call homosexuality a mental illness.
 This intuition is heavily informed by the historical precedent and current mistreatment of homosexuals across the world.
 This is compounded by the stigma associated with mental illnesses, as though by labelling it a mental illness we are implying a moral value to that state of being.

-It seems that by all the criteria defined above it is logically consistent in cultural contexts (likely at least significantly dissimilar from the west) that we could imagine a mental disorder being defined for homosexuality.
+It seems that by all the criteria defined above it is logically consistent in certain cultural contexts that we could imagine a mental disorder being defined for homosexuality.

 In Japan for example, it is likely that all criteria required would be met: